-Before we can even dive into the steps for determining your base price I’m first going to describe for you what a base price IS!
-A base price is the lowest amount of money that you will charge for a session or wedding.
+Before we can dive into the steps for determining your base price, I’m going to tell you what a base price IS!
+A base price is the lowest amount of money you will charge for a session or wedding.
 It’s not only what you want to make but also what you need to make in order to reach your financial goals.
-This price is something that can change over time most importantly, if you earn your “Base Price” for x number of sessions and/or weddings, you will be able to cover your bills and expenses.
+Your base price can change over time as your bills and expenses change.
+Most importantly, if you earn your “base price” for x number of sessions and/or weddings, you will be able to cover your bills and expenses.

-In this article we’re going to go over the steps you need to take in order to determine your base price.
-Pricing as a whole is incredibly complex so if that’s something you’re interested in walking through in its entirety (I.e. coming up with your entire pricing setup), reach out!
+In this article we’re going to go over the steps you need to take to determine your base price.
+Pricing as a whole is incredibly complex, so if that’s something you’re interested in walking through in its entirety (i.e. coming up with your entire pricing setup), please reach out!
 It’s one of my favorite things to do but does take some time and detailed information to tackle.

-This pricing guide will be very helpful for you in the sense that although we won’t be going over every aspect of pricing, we will be going through the steps to determine your base price.
+By laying out the steps to determine your base price, this guide will be helpful in establishing a complete pricing structure.
 In my mentoring sessions, one of the biggest mistakes I see is photographers not charging enough.
-Instead of taking the time to really understand WHY they are charging what they are, they create an arbitrary number based solely on other photographers...often times charging less and not making enough to cover their time, efforts and most importantly, their bills!
+Instead of taking the time to really understand WHY they are charging what they are, they create an arbitrary number based solely on other photographers...often charging less and not making enough to cover their time, efforts, and most importantly, their bills!

-**Tip: If you haven’t already (even if it costs a little more) I suggest switching all of your bills to monthly.
+If you haven’t already (even if it costs a little more), I suggest switching all of your bills to monthly.
 It’s really hard to keep track of bills that pop up every few months or once a year!
-But if you have all of your bills repeating every single month this is really helpful to create a consistent goal that you need to reach over and over again.
+But if you have all of your bills repeating every single month, it simple to create a consistent goal you need to reach over and over again.
 It’s SO much easier to monitor.
-Also, you won’t have any unexpected lump sum surprises AND it’ll remind you of what bills you’re paying each month.
+Also, you won’t have any unexpected lump sum surprises, AND it’ll remind you of what bills you’re paying each month.
 This gives you the opportunity to continuously evaluate if you’re actually still using that company or service.
-If not, cancel it! **
+If not, cancel it!

-Your Base Price is based on multiple factors, one of the most important being your expenses.
-In order to determine what you need to charge for your base price you must consider your expenses.
+Your Base Price is built on multiple factors, one of the most important being your expenses.
+In order to determine what you need to charge for your base price, you must consider your expenses.

 This is where a little bit of work comes in on your end.
-To determine your expenses does take a little bit of time as you’ll have to sit with your statement if you’re not familiar with your bills already.
+Determining your expenses does take a little bit of time, as you’ll have to sit with your statement if you’re not familiar with your bills already.

-Ideally you can break down an entire year of expenses at this step --> especially when you haven’t yet switched from annual to monthly billing for certain charges.
-If you know that you already get billed monthly for everything you can definitely sample the past three months of bank statements in order to determine an accurate average!
+Ideally, you can break down an entire year of expenses at this step, especially when you haven’t yet switched from annual to monthly billing for some charges.
+If you know you’re billed monthly for everything, you can just sample the past three months of bank statements to determine an accurate average!

-In the expenses category you want to focus on what you’re responsible for.
-We’ll dive more into what it looks like if you share expenses with your significant other in the next section but for now, what bills YOU are responsible for.
+In the expense category, focus on which bills you are responsible for paying.
+We’ll dive more into what it looks like if you share expenses with your significant other in the next section, but for now, make a list of the bills YOU are responsible for paying.

-Examples include: groceries, mortgage, insurances (car, health, business, home), programs to run your business (Internet, Cell Phone, Virtual Assistance), electricity, subscriptions (Amazon, Netflix, Hulu), clothing, even entertainment.
-This is LITERALLY everything that you are responsible for paying every month once you’ve switched your billing from annual to monthly.
+Examples include groceries, mortgage, insurances (car, health, business, home), programs to run your business (internet, cell phone, virtual assistance), electricity, subscriptions (Amazon, Netflix, Hulu), clothing, even entertainment.
+This is LITERALLY everything you are responsible for paying every month once you’ve switched your billing from annual to monthly.

 THIS is a HUGE part of what you’re charging.
 If you’re not making enough money to pay your bills, you’re going to go out of business and will not survive in your field no matter how passionate or good you are at what you do!
 This seems so obvious but so few people actually take the time to determine how much they are spending in order to determine what they need to make!

-I don’t want you guys going and getting all discouraged by the amount of words in this document because this stuff is SUPER important to the health of your business.
+I don’t want you getting discouraged by the amount of words in this document because this stuff is SUPER important to the health of your business.
 So, do your best to stay focused here!

 Do you see where I’m going with this?
 In section one we talked about knowing your expenses.
-But once you know your expenses you also have to know your personal situation:
+But once you know your expenses, you also must know your personal situation:

-With that number you may be 100% responsible or only 50% responsible.
-Or maybe it’s just important for you to KNOW your expenses but your spouse takes care of the bills and their income covers it.
-But outside of your expenses you may be saving for your child’s education or a vehicle that you’re going to pay cash for.
+You may be 100% responsible or only 50% responsible or maybe it’s just important for you to KNOW your expenses but your spouse’s income covers the bills.
+In addition, outside of your expenses you may be saving for your child’s education, a vehicle, a home, or a project.

 Knowing your personal financial situation will help you decide exactly what you need to make in order to achieve your own personal financial goals.
 I hope this exercise has helped you to figure that out!